 Moving or resizing the panel.
 Click the “Panel” entry in the left panel and then choose its placement and size in the right panel.
 Click the “Apply” button.
 That is also where you can scroll down and check the “Autohide” box if desired.

 Changing to time/date format.
 Click the “Clock” entry in the left panel and then change the field “First line format” or “Second line format” to whatever you like.
 To get 24hr time, for instance, you would change “%I” to “%H”.
+Codes in the Wiki.

-NOTE: when you select a new theme you will lose any customization that you made to the previously used theme such as adding a quick launcher.
-It’s better to first back up your current configuration so you can then paste your customizations to the new theme: click on ~/.config/tint2/tint2rc to open it in featherpad and then save it under a new name such as “tint2rc_BAK.”
+NOTE: Back up your current configuration before changing it: click on ~/.config/tint2/tint2rc and then save it under a new name such as “tint2rc_BAK.”
 You can then copy all your customized lines from your backup file to the correct place on your new tint2rc configuration.

 2.4 Docks